CoryKornowicz/MolKit/README.md

 //
 // Read the pocket + ligand (initial guess for position) into mol...
 //
-var pocket: MKBitVec // set the bits with atoms indexes for the pocket to 1... var ligand: MKBitVec // set the bits with atoms indexes for the ligand to 1...
+var pocket: Bitset // set the bits with atoms indexes for the pocket to 1... var ligand: Bitset // set the bits with atoms indexes for the ligand to 1...

 guard let pFF: MKForceField = MKForceField.findForceField("MMFF94") else {
     // handle error...